apac-ml-tfc/textract-demo/README.md

 ### AWS Services Used
 * [AWS Groundtruth] - Manual labelling of training data set
 * [AWS Rekognition CustomLabel] - ML For used for Image classification(good/bad)
+* [AWS Textract] - AI developer service to analyse the document and extract text

 ### Installation